ek0519/nova-quilljs/README.md

         ->rules('required'),

 ```
-if you use public(filesystem), please use this command `php artisan storage:link`
+if you use public(Laravel's filesystem), please use this command `php artisan storage:link`

 ## Customizing Quilljs Toolbar